Showing posts with label Enterprise Architecture. Show all posts

 ProActivity Hunt - SOC tries to imagine scenarios/hypothetical situations and, using data capture, verify if there are security risks.
 I've only ever heard this term at Microsoft.

-TV pickup is a phenomenon that occurs in the United Kingdom, involving sudden surges in demand on the national electrical grid, which happens when a large number of people simultaneously watch the same television program and an advert break or half time happens as we all switch on our tea kettles et al.
+TV pickup is a phenomenon that occurs in the United Kingdom, involving sudden surges in demand on the national electrical grid, which happens when a large number of people simultaneously watch the same television program and an advert break or half-time happens as we all switch on our tea kettles, etc.

 Useful Glossary:

-The Architecture Review Board (ARB) functions as governance to ensure IT projects/programs align with the business's IT Architecture and IT initiatives align with the company's IT goals.
+The Architecture Review Board (ARB) serves as a governance body to ensure that IT projects/programs align with the business's IT Architecture and that IT initiatives align with the company's IT goals.

 Change Advisory Board (CAB) - a board of members that evaluates changes and the associated risks to the business.
-It has a strong technology influence, not only technical.
+It has a strong technological influence, not only in a technical sense.
 Sometimes, CABs in companies are IT-focused, dealing with IT change requests, and are more like an ARB.

 ExCo (Executive Committee) - a collection of decision makers, mainly board members/higher-ups, who make strategic decisions.